RoKen1000/RoKen1000/README.md

 ### Hi there 👋
-Full Stack Developer experienced in C#, .NET Core and ASP.NET MVC with SQL Server.
+Full Stack Developer experienced in C#, .NET Core, ASP.NET MVC, Blazor and SQL Server.

-I also have experience with JavaScript, Node.js, TypeScript, PSQL, Node-Postgres and React.
+I also have experience with JavaScript, Node.js, jQuery, TypeScript, PSQL, Node-Postgres and React.

 <!--
 **RoKen1000/RoKen1000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.